Pyrometers

 behaves exactly according to the laws of physics, the radiation it produces is

 related to its temperature in a very predictable way.
-So if you can measure the radiation,
+So if you can measure the

-you can precisely measure the temperature even if you're standing some
+wavelength of the radiation, you can precisely measure the temperature even if you're standing some

-distance away.
+way off.
 That's the theory behind a pyrometer: a very accurate

 kind of thermometer that measures something's temperature from the